NextAlone/Nagram/README.md

 Then it is recommended to use the `Mini` version.

+#### I've encountered a bug!

+First, make sure you have the latest version installed (check the channel, play store updates usually have a delay).

+Then, if the issue appears on the official telegram as well, please submit it to the officials, ( but be careful not to show NekoX in the description and screenshots, the official developers don't like us! ).

+Then, please *detail* your issue, create an issue or submit it to our [group](https://t.me/NekoXChat) with #bug.

+If you experience a *crash*, you also need to click on the version number at the bottom of the settings and select "Enable Log" and send it to us.

 #### How can I help with Localization?

 Join the project at https://nekox.crowdin.com/nekox.

+##### My language is not in the translation platform / needs to be improved !

+Same as submitting a bug, plus you need to submit your nekox.crowdin.com account.

 ## Credits